-Wat Khao Rang (or Sumnak Song Khao Rang) enjoys a great location in Phuket Town, sitting on the slope of the popular Khao Rang (Rang Hill).
-This is where visitors can discover a large golden sitting Buddha – the first of its kind on the island.
-This charming temple is busy at weekends when locals pay a visit.
+Wat Khao Rang, also known as Sumnak Song Khao Rang or Wat Khao Rang Samakkhitham, is a temple on the slope of the popular Khao Rang (Rang Hill) in Phuket.
+This is where you can discover a large golden sitting Buddha (the island's first of its kind).
+This charming temple is busy at weekends with visiting locals.

 - Phuket FantaSea Cultural Theme Park